 How do I withhold taxes?

-What do I need to have ready before filing it?
+What do I need to have ready before payroll tax filing?

 Have your tax and payroll records on hand, and information

 about taxable tips your employees collected this quarter (here’s the IRS’s guide to tip record keeping).

 How do I submit it to the IRS?

 You can e-file Form 941 yourself online, or you